- Hi, I am Varun Dewan, Managed Business Services & Finance Transformation Leader at Protiviti UK.

 Sometimes I become overly critical of my actions, “Why did I do this?”
 And later when I reflect, the final answer most of the time is “Just let it go, you have already taken the decision.”

-Everything will fall in place.
+Everything will fall into place.

 Last but not the least, pursue a passion and look after your health both mental and physical.